-Gain knowledge and understanding of marketing management theory, concepts, principles and strategies that can be applied to practical business situations.
+Gain knowledge and understanding of marketing management theory, concepts, principles and strategies that can be applied to practical concepts, principles and strategies that can be applied to practical business situations.
 Apply knowledge and understanding of financial management terminology, concepts, principles and tools to practical business and personal situations.